OpenBB-finance/OpenBB/website/content/sdk/reference/keys/set_keys.md

 ---
 title: set_keys
-description: Guide on how to set API keys in bundle with OpenBB finance terminal, including parameters, return values and examples.
+description: "Guide on how to set API keys in bundle with OpenBB finance terminal," including parameters, return values and examples.
 Contains source code link
 keywords:
 - OpenBB terminal